sayanee/build-podcast/readme.md

   $ bundle install # for jekyll
   $ gem install vimeo tempfile json thor launchy # for vimeo script
   $ npm install # for assets and automation scripts
-  $ brew install ffmeg sox # for post-processing video and audio
+  $ brew install ffmpeg sox # for post-processing video and audio
   ```

 ###for tmuxinator